wp-plugins/weight-country-woocommerce-shipping/readme.txt

 To calculate shipping correctly, you need to set weight ranges and corresponding shipping rates .
 The plugin will take care of all the calculations for you.

-=Simple Intuitive Shipping Rate Table=
+= Simple Intuitive Shipping Rate Table =

 An easy to understand shipping rule matrix will help you to configure all weight based rules easily

-=Set Shipping Rates for Country or Country Groups =
+= Set Shipping Rates for Country or Country Groups =

 You can create as many shipping rules as you need for different shipping destination countries and order weight ranges

-=Dynamic calculation of rates =
+= Dynamic calculation of rates =

 Rates for any weight and country combination can be set in the rule table/matrix.
 Our plugin will calculate the rates for the cart or order weight based on the rules you have set

-=Customization Services=
+= Customization Services =

 If you need to change or extend the plugin with your own specific features we can do that for a reasonable fee.

-=WooForce Shipping Plugins=
+= WooForce Shipping Plugins =

 WooForce understands that every store is different and has unique shipping needs.
 In case you find it difficult to set up the shipping based on your unique requirements, we can guide you through the process of setting it up.